-Visit our booth and tour the Orca Recovery Garden where you can see ideas ranging from creating pollinator-friendly habitat to developing healthier soil and cleaner water.
-There are elements applicable to home and garden, farm and wooded properties – highlighting approachable conservation efforts in each setting.
+At the Orca Recovery Garden, viewers had the chance to see ideas ranging from creating pollinator-friendly habitat to developing healthier soil and cleaner water.
+There were elements applicable to home and garden, farm and wooded properties – highlighting approachable conservation efforts in each setting.

-The Orca Recovery Garden showcases the connection between designed landscapes and the health of surrounding ecosystems and wildlife.
-It highlights how simple actions we take at home can multiply into significant impacts that benefit wildlife all the way down the watershed to our iconic Orca.
+The Orca Recovery Garden showcased the connection between designed landscapes and the health of surrounding ecosystems and wildlife.
+It highlighted how simple actions we take at home can multiply into significant impacts that benefit wildlife all the way down the watershed to our iconic Orca.

-The garden will include over 50 different native and useful plants that provide an array of benefits to the environment like stabilizing and building soil, creating wildlife habitat, and retaining and cleaning water.
-Other sustainability practices like raised bed gardening and composting bins will also be on display.
+The garden included over 50 different native and useful plants that provide an array of benefits to the environment like stabilizing and building soil, creating wildlife habitat, and retaining and cleaning water.
+Other sustainability practices like raised bed gardening and composting bins were also on display.